trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 **There must be a reason for putting animals on display like this.** There must be grounds for keeping animals in human captivity and showing them in public.
 For zoological gardens and their sponsors, it is often an expensive enterprise, and they have to provide ethical justifications for keeping animals – as they had to for [[catching them|story.catching-animals]] in the past.
 What purposes has keeping animals in zoos served in the eyes of zoo management and visitors, both in the past and today?

-## Changing objectives and purposes
+## Changing Objectives and Purposes

 In premodern times and up into the period of absolutism, the main reason for keeping wildlife was to privately entertain rulers or to flaunt their power.[^1] Conversely, the zoos founded over the course of the 19th century, claimed that they were serving other purposes.
 The Bronx Zoo was intended to serve as a breeding facility for endangered American animals and London Zoo as a site of scientific research.[^2]